First Time Snorkeling – Essential Tips for Beginners

 First Time Snorkeling Tip #4: Choose Your First Location Carefully

 Most first time snorkelers just take a boat tour, or head to the first beach that someone suggests to them for snorkeling.
 Use a little more care and do some research to find the best spot for you as a beginner, and you will have a better time.

 Go From a Beach – Not a Boat

 We recommend you go from a beach your first time snorkeling, not a boat.
 Jumping off a boat into deep water your first time can be daunting.
 Many first timers naturally are afraid that they will not float easily.
 Combine that fear with unease about breathing through a snorkel and using a mask, and pretty quickly it becomes a less fun first experience.
 This visitor story is why we suggest not going from a boat for your first experience.

 Choose a beach spot that is alive, meaning it has lots of fish and corals to see.
 If you pick a dead or boring spot for your first time snorkeling, you likely will not understand why people like doing this.
 And the most popular spots that everyone goes to, are most likely not the best spots (because all the traffic has killed the reef).
 Still, don’t go out alone (always have a partner no matter what).
 When you are new, it is comforting to see other snorkelers on the water before you get in so you can get a sense of what the conditions might be like.

 Choose a Calm Spot

-Maybe choose a beach that has a lifeguard.
+Maybe choose a beach that has a lifeguard for your first time snorkeling.
 Another good option is to go with another experienced snorkeler.
-Just don't let them talk you into doing anything outside your comfort level.
+Just don’t let them talk you into doing anything outside your comfort level.

-So come to snorkeling with a joyful attitude of appreciation for what you get to experience, and you will have a better time.
+So approach your first time snorkeling with a joyful attitude of appreciation for what you get to experience, and you will have a better time.

-Don't use harmful sunscreen.
+Don’t use harmful sunscreen.
 Most common sunscreens are causing reef damage.
-Use a biodegradable, reef safe sunscreen that will not harm sea life.
+Use a reef friendly sunscreen that will not harm sea life.